LittleGreyCells/escheme-compiled/README.md

 ## Introduction

-"dyad" -- consisting of two elements or parts

 _SICP_ also describes an abstract machine and a compiler to transform scheme expressions into executable code.
 This second implementation of _escheme_ runs with that idea, creating an abstract machine which closely parallels the